Hannahd06/bioSite/README.md

 # bioSite
 Class assignment, creating a Bio website on an interesting person in my life.
+Site is expected to include a Landing Page, an About me Page, and a page for Hobbies.
 # WEB200 Fundamentals of Web Development
 ## Contributors
 * Professor Robert Kumar